Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Abstract

 \section{Abstract}

-The algebraic approach to quantum mechanics has been key to the development of the theory since its inception, and the approach has evolved into a mathematically rigorous $C^\ast$-algebraic formulation of the axioms.
-Conversely the functional approach in the form of Feynman path integrals is far from mathematically rigorous: Nevertheless, path integrals provide an equally valid and useful formulation of the axioms of quantum mechanics.
-The two approaches can be merged by employing a recently developed notion of functional integration that allows to construct functional integral representations of $C^\ast$-algebras.
-The merger is a hybrid formulation of the axioms of quantum mechanics in which topological groups play a leading role.
+The algebraic approach to quantum mechanics has been vital to the development of quantum theory since its inception, and it has evolved into a mathematically rigorous $C^\ast$-algebraic formulation of the theory's axioms.
+Conversely, the functional approach in the form of Feynman path integrals is far from mathematically rigorous: Nevertheless, path integrals provide an equally valid and useful formulation of the axioms of quantum mechanics.
+The two approaches can be merged by employing a notion of functional integration based on topological groups that allows to construct functional integral representations of $C^\ast$-algebras.
+The merger achieves a hybrid formulation of the axioms of quantum mechanics in which topological groups play a leading role.
+To illustrate the formalism, we apply the framework to non-relativistic and relativistic quantum mechanics via the Heisenberg and Poincar\'{e} groups.